ryjen/ryjen.github.io/content/post/what-ive-learned-from-ekchart-tolle.md

 ## Conclusion

 As someone who has had a somewhat difficult past with a lot of suffering and shame....
-Eckharts teachings were like turning on a lightbulb in a basement.
+Eckhart's teachings were like turning on a light bulb in a basement.

 His teachings have radically transformed how "I" think about existence and my role in it.

-I've travelled to some of his retreats, explored books he's read and found inspiring, watched countless videos and it all points to the same truth.
+I've traveled to some of his retreats, explored books he's read and found inspiring, watched countless videos and it all points to the same truth.

 I'm hoping now that I'm able to deal my own inner state better, I can make the best of the rest.